shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 I started my ADHD medication last month in May, and it was like black and white.
 I could think about work for longer than 15 minutes straight?
 Is this how other people are all the time?

 My impulsiveness was almost completely gone.
-I wasn't spending hundreds of dollars a week on shit I didn't need.
+I stopped spending hundreds of dollars a week on shit I don't need.
 Yes, I will readily admit to my irresponsible behavior.
 I have to keep reminding myself: it's a symptom.

 I couldn't tackle these problems on my own no matter how hard I tried.
 And I tried.